Bachelor of Science in Hospitality Management

 Gaming and Resort Management

 Students are provided with the managerial, technical and operational expertise that is integral to pursuing a career in the casino and resort segments of the hospitality industry.
 Courses include gaming and casino management, resort management, security and loss prevention, gaming law and policy, gaming information systems, and current issues in gaming.
-Students will learn on "live" slot machines through a partnership with Bally Technologies in the Dennis Gomes Memorial Casino Training Lab.
+Students will learn on "live" slot machines through a partnership with Bally Technologies and Konami in the Dennis Gomes Memorial Casino Training Lab.
 Additional class activities include site visits to casinos and guest lecturers from the industry.

 Coursework covers the administration of hotels and resorts including the following areas: lodging administration, resort management, hotel sales and marketing, conventions and trade shows management, and hospitality industry administration.